Midwife shortage costing lives, says Save the Children

 Some 1,000 women and 2,000 babies died every day from easily preventable birth complications - Afghanistan was the worst place to have a baby, it said.

-The charity urged world leaders to show the political will to improve access to midwives and healthcare globally.'Not complicated'
+The charity urged world leaders to show the political will to improve access to midwives and healthcare globally.

 Save the Children, which is launching a campaign for more midwives, said more babies in poorer countries died from lack of oxygen at birth than from malaria.